krusel1/Sarcasm-Research-Project/README.md

 `response + context Classification results Select Features.ipynb`|Final notebook for select Linguistic features and Count features for response
 `response + context Classification results ALL features.ipynb`|Final notebook for Linguistic feature and Count features for response and context
 `Response only Classification results Select Features.ipynb`|Final notebook for select Linguistic features and Count features for response

+*Original paper published in 2020 is under ''